GrissomErick/Bamazon/README.md

  UNC Coding Boot Camp - Bamazon - Assignment #10 (MySQL)
  <p></p>

-**MyRant** - text holder here.

-**MyBonus** - this one is a lot, doubt there will be any bonus talk from me

-## Features

-* Text holder here
+**MyRant** - Bamazon is Amazon-like storefront terminal console application that can take orders from a customer, display the order total, display depleted stock and resupply the inventory using a separate management terminal console application. .

+**MyBonus** - Used the [Cli-table](https://www.npmjs.com/package/cli-table) npm package  to format the applications table outputs

 ## Getting Started
-Bamazon is a CLI, command line interface, application that uses Node.js and MySQL to store and retive user inputs and queries.
 To use the app you must accomplish the following steps below:

 **Step 1 - Clone my repo using the command line below.**
 ```